pixie-io/pixie/demos/README.md

 These demo applications are packaged to allow `px deploy` to access them.
 The `manifest.json` file describes the demo scenarios.

+# General Notes

+- For best results when running the continuous profiler, all Java applications should be run with `-XX:+PreserveFramePointer`.

 # Instructions for adding a new demo

 1. Add a folder containing the demo yaml and license file.